Uninett/Argus/docs/about-argus.rst

 REST API.
 It also supports setting up user-specific notification profiles, and sends notifications to users based on said profiles.
-Argus server does not provide a user interface targeted at end users.
+The Argus server does not provide a user interface targeted at end users.

 Conversely, the `Argus frontend application`_ acts as a client to provide end users with a web-based user interface to the Argus API server.
 Using the